 Who Can File a Wrongful Death Claim in Georgia?

 Losing a loved one due to an accident or injury is a devastating experience that can leave families grappling with emotional and financial challenges.
-In Georgia, when a person’s death is caused by the negligence of another party, the surviving family members have the right to pursue a wrongful death claim to seek justice and compensation for their loss.
+When a person in Georgia causes the death of another through negligence, the surviving family members can pursue a wrongful death claim to seek justice and compensation for their loss.

 A wrongful death claim serves as a crucial legal avenue for family members to secure their future in the absence of their loved one.
 If the deceased was the primary provider for the family, the loss of income can create financial hardships.
 In cases where a child tragically loses their life, a wrongful death claim can help compensate the family for the loss of their potential and support.